Acoustic Guitars

 • Informal playing in social settings

-• Slightly experienced players
+• Slightly more experienced players

-• Blues, country and folk music performances
+• Blues, country, and folk performances

 • Backup or practice guitar

-• Those on a strict budget
+• Players on a strict budget

 • Band performances